How to Create Application in React Native with Node.js backend and GraphQL

 - “useQuery()”: Above example fetch books data from backend using “useQuery()” hook.

-- And “data.getAllBooks” contains all book data here “getAllBooks” is declared in /graphQLAPI/book.js
+- And “data.getAllBooks” contains all book data here “getAllBooks” is clear in /graphQLAPI/book.js

 // Queries const GET_ALL_AUTHOR = gql` query getAllAuthors { getAllAuthors { id authorName description email } } `;